zfy0701/thala-indexer/README.md

 Thala indexer powered by sentio

 ## How to add a processor
+1. Create a new `project` under the `./projects` directory

+2. Run `npx -y -p @sentio/cli sentio create <projectName>` from the project directory

+3. Replace `sentio.yaml` project with your project name, and rename `package.json` name to your project name

-1. Get ABI of a Move module in https://testnet.aptoslabs.com/v1/accounts/0x773995cd706f3b4adc6146072ec9bf332bf4648af714c2aeba9395fa00b7018e/modules or https://mainnet.aptoslabs.com/v1/accounts/0x773995cd706f3b4adc6146072ec9bf332bf4648af714c2aeba9395fa00b7018e/modules.
+4. Get ABI of a Move module in https://testnet.aptoslabs.com/v1/accounts/0x773995cd706f3b4adc6146072ec9bf332bf4648af714c2aeba9395fa00b7018e/modules or https://mainnet.aptoslabs.com/v1/accounts/0x773995cd706f3b4adc6146072ec9bf332bf4648af714c2aeba9395fa00b7018e/modules.
 Replace the address of the link.
-Add the JSON file under `abis/aptos/<network>` folder.
+Add the JSON file under `./projects/<yourprojectname>/abis/aptos` folder.
 You can use `npx prettier --write .` to format the ABI.

-2. Generate types by `yarn build`.
+6. Generate types by `yarn build`.
 This will generate files under `src/types/aptos` folder.

-3. Add a processor script under `src/processors`
+7. Add a processor script under `src/processor.ts`

-4. Import the processor script in `src/processor.ts`.
-This is the entry point of Webpack.

-5. Upload processor by `yarn upload`
+8. Upload processor by `yarn upload`